Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 Practical information for sewing Namasté

-Namasté is a pattern by the designer Coralie Bijasson whose well-cut patterns and complete explanatory guides I particularly appreciate.
+Namasté is a pattern by designer Coralie Bijasson whose well-cut patterns and complete explanatory guides I particularly appreciate.

 Namasté is available from size 34 to 48.
 These sizes correspond quite well to commercial sizes.